GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - To bring down running containers defined in a dockercompose.yaml file, use `docker compose down`.
 Find more info [here](https://docs.docker.com/compose/reference/down/).

 - **Hints for finding the error cause**

 The error you're seeing is a _schema mismatch error_.
 This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's (_userPreference.prompt_) instructions.

   The _UserPreferenceFlow_ uses the output schema definition found in _userProfileTypes.ts_.
 Compare the output schema defined in _UserPreferenceTypes.ts_ with the output specified in _userPreference.prompt_ and its variants.
-Pay close attention to both the formal schema definitions of the prompt file and the _system instructions_ given to the model in the prompt text.
+Pay close attention to both the format schema definitions of the prompt file and the _system instructions_ given to the model in the prompt text.

-  To fix the issue you can do one of the following:
+  To fix the issue, you can do one of the following:

   - Fix the prompt and add an output schema definition to the prompt (_userProfile.v2.prompt_).
 OR
   - Downgrade the flow to use _userProfile.prompt_.